mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Added an App Health report that.
+I also put try/catch blocks around the main loops in the worker tasks so if there's an exception it should just try again.
+If you are looking at your detections and things look funny, take a look at that report and see if it indicates that exceptions are occurring.
+This will not tell you if your camera is offline, though it probably should.
 - Added support for PulseAudio input, meaning you can plug a mic into your soundcard and use that for audio.
 It wasn't that hard to add support for it in the code, but it kind of is a pain to set up.
 The intersection of Linux and audio inevitably involves pain.
 There's a new environment variable in the docker-compose file.
 Here's how you make it go: